Rusi Jeejeebhoy

 Rusi Ardeshir Jeejeebhoy (born 2 December 1942) is an Indian former cricketer.
 He played first-class cricket for Bengal between 1965 and 1973.
-Jeejeebhoy was born in a Parsi family and was educated at Calcutta Boys' School and the University of Calcutta.
+Jeejeebhoy was born into a Parsi family and was educated at Calcutta Boys' School and the University of Calcutta.
 He toured the West Indies in 1970-71 as India's reserve wicket-keeper, but did not play Test cricket.